koslib/helm-eks-action/README.md

 ```

 # Accessing your cluster

-> Breaking change from v2.x and onwards

-From version v2.x and onwards, this action does not require any kube-config data set as a secret to connect to the repo.
+This action does not require any kube-config data set as a secret to connect to the repo.
 Instead, by authenticating with your AWS account, it automatically generates a kube-config file for your cluster which is then used to execute any `helm` commands.

+However if you find this configuration option complicated, you can still supply `KUBE_CONFIG_DATA` as a repository secret, however this is not endorsed by this repository.

 # Contributions